amperity/amperity-docs/shared/terms.rst

 .. term-predictive-models-start

-A predictive model is a feature of AmpIQ that predict customer behavior, such as predicted customer lifetime value (predicted CLV), churn propensity, product affinity, and lifecycle events.
+A predictive model is a feature of Amperity that predict customer behavior, such as predicted customer lifetime value (predicted CLV), churn propensity, product affinity, and lifecycle events.

 .. term-predictive-models-end